dk680/CervHernia-YOLO/README.md

-# SWTNK-YOLO: Enhanced YOLOv10 Model for Cervical Spine MRI Segmentation
+# CS-YOLO: Enhanced YOLOv10 Model for Cervical Spine MRI Segmentation

-**SWTNK-YOLO** is an advanced instance segmentation model based on YOLOv10, specifically designed for precise segmentation of cervical MRI images.
+**CS-YOLO** is an advanced instance segmentation model based on YOLOv10, specifically designed for precise segmentation of cervical MRI images.
 The model integrates state-of-the-art techniques to improve segmentation accuracy, making it an effective tool for diagnosing cervical spine pathologies, such as disc bulging and herniation.

 ## Table of Contents